 Bank has also formed working group on capital planning which regularly meets and assess the capital adequacy to support projected asset growth.
-The capital adequacy ratio is periodically assessed and reported to the Risk Management Committee (RMC) of the Board of Directors.
+The capital adequacy ratio is periodically assessed and reported to the Board Risk Management Committee (RMC).
 The composition of capital in terms of Common Equity Tier I, Additional Tier I, Total Tier I and Tier II are also analyzed to ensure capital stability and to reduce volatility in the capital structure.